-The Creative Consilience of Computing and the Arts at Yale promotes interaction and collaboration between the visual and performing arts (architecture, art, history of art, music, and theater studies) and computer science and information technology.
+The Creative Consilience of Computing and the Arts at Yale promotes interaction and collaboration between the visual and performing arts (architecture, art, history of art, music, and theater and performance studies) and computer science and information technology.

 The initiative is aimed at both undergraduate and graduate education, and includes development of new courses, degree and research programs, and the development of an interdisciplinary community.
 The initiative integrate existing Yale strengths and resources that were previously difficult for students to benefit from fully.
 In addition to integrating computing across the arts at Yale, the initiative is designed to integrate undergraduate and graduate education, and experiences on campus at Yale and around the world.

 The interaction of computer science and information technology in the arts is not new, of course.
 The C2 effort is distinguished from other efforts in at least four ways: